 A bearer token represents one or more access scopes.
-These access scopes are represented as strings of the form <module> <level>, where the <module> string SHOULD be lower-case alphanumerical, other than the reserved word 'public', and <level> can be ':r' or ':rw'.
-The access the bearer token gives is the sum of its access scopes,
+These access scopes are represented as strings of the form <module> <level>, where the <module> string SHOULD be lower-case alphanumerical, other

 As a special exceptions, GET and HEAD requests to a document (but not a folder) whose path starts with '/public/' are always allowed.
 They, as well as OPTIONS requests, can be made without a bearer token.
 Unless [KERBEROS] is used (see section 10 below), all other requests SHOULD present a bearer token with sufficient access scope, using a header of the following form (no double quotes here):